aldingsgit/aldingsgit.github.io/index.md

 ### The Math Works Out

-Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May an innocent question, loaded with feeling and heavy with gravitas.
+Whether you’re a grizzled PhD student or green undergrad, you’ll be asked around May an innocent question, ripe with feeling and heavy with gravitas.

 What are you doing this summer?